Skip to main content

 Daaniya Rana

-Daaniya Rana is a first-year undergraduate majoring in Biology and Global Studies with a concentration in Middle Eastern Health.
-She hopes to pursue a career in healthcare after graduating, particularly in the fields of food allergy or international health.
-Outside of the lab, Daaniya volunteers with the Refugee Support Center, Carolina Pediatric Attention and Love, and UNC Hospitals, and she enjoys baking, reading about medical anthropology, and watching David Attenborough documentaries in her free time.
+Daaniya Rana is a third-year undergraduate majoring in Biology and Global Health and minoring in Arabic.
+She hopes to pursue a career in healthcare after graduating, particularly in the fields of food allergy and health in the Middle East.
+Outside of the lab, Daaniya serves as President of the Refugee Support Center at Carolina, volunteers with UNC Hospitals and Hospice, tutors at the Learning Center, and participates as a jury member in the Undergraduate Honor Court.
+In her free time, she enjoys trying new baking recipes, crocheting, and watching David Attenborough documentaries!

 Yinghui Wang, M.B, M.S